Outlook Performance Issues When There are too Many Items or Folders in Cached Mode

 • Enter your username and password.
 Click Sign in.

-• Choose the Archive Policy or retention policy under the Labels you want to assign to the mail folder and all mail items in it.
+• Choose the Archive Policy or retention policy, under the Labels, you want to assign to the mail folder and all mail items in it.

-You may also use the Outlook client to choose the Retention Policy.
+Note: You may also use the Outlook client to choose the Retention Policy.

 Tip: If you want a message to adhere to the same policy as the folder it is in, select Use parent folder policy.

-Adjust Sync Settings
+Method 3: Adjust Sync Settings

-When your email profile is set up in default Cached Exchange Mode, Outlook provides a cache mode sync slider setting to adjust the number of mail items or folders to store in the OST file.
+When your email profile is set up in default Cached Exchange Mode, Outlook provides a cached mode sync slider setting to adjust the number of mail items or folders to store in the OST file.
 You can adjust this slider to avoid storing or exceeding the number of mail folders or items.
 Follow these steps:

 • Open Outlook and go to File > Info > Account Settings > Account Settings.